Diep-Nguyen-Tara/Harvard-CS50-Project-Summary/README.md

 FOREIGN KEY: is the reference to that primary key from another table, a separate table.

+FOREIGN KEY: is the reference to that primary key from another table, a separate table.

 Does FOREIGN KEY have to set the relationship? when you create the table, the programmer or the database administrator would create that relationship by using those keywords: primary key and foreign key that teaches the database what is related to what.